 Not Disclosing Costs And Fees

-- They fail to disclose the risks associated with proceeding with the mortgage loan or changes the initial terms and rates of the mortgage loan without notifying the mortgage loan borrower with the changes in writing..
+Predatory lending practices also include when a predatory lender does not disclose the actual true costs.
+Predatory lenders often deceive borrowers by not disclosing the true costs.
+They fail to disclose the risks associated with proceeding with the mortgage loan or changes the initial terms and rates of the mortgage loan without notifying the borrower of the changes in writing..
 They do not re-disclose when they need to by law.

 Choosing The Right Mortgage Loan Originator

-- However, all loan officers originating residential mortgage loans need to abide to strict mortgage regulations and always need to consider the ability to repay when it comes to originating home loans
+A mortgage loan originator should be licensed.
+Loan officers who work for FDIC Banks and Federal Credit Unions are exempt from licensing requirements.
+However, all loan officers originating residential mortgage loans need to abide by strict mortgage regulations and always need to consider the ability to repay when it comes to originating home loans.

-- A mortgage loan originator cannot ask for a retainer or any upfront fees during the mortgage application process with the exception of an appraisal fee
+Residential Mortgages are regulated under RESPA and CFPB rules and regulations.
+Commercial Loans are not regulated because the government considers all commercial investors as sophisticated investors.
+A mortgage loan originator cannot ask for a retainer or any upfront fees during the mortgage application process with the exception of an appraisal fee.

-- If a mortgage loan originator asks for upfront fees or retainer, he or she is in violation of predatory lending practices and should be reported to the appropriate authorities
+Home inspection fees are up to the home buyer to pay.
+If a mortgage loan originator asks for upfront fees or retainer, he or she is in violation of predatory lending practices.
+It should be reported to the appropriate authorities.